 3. Magic Motivators

-Simple reward system can make a huge difference in the way your children view math and learning in general.
-The key is to find something that your children really desire.
-Is it a special toy, treat, game, or a special outing with you?
+A simple reward system can make a huge difference in how your children view math and learning in general.
+The key is to find something that your children desire.
+Is it a special toy, treat, game, or outing with you?
 Whatever it may be, rewards help develop a love for math that stems from the excitement only personalized motivation can bring.

 4. Art and Music